 I’ve said it before and I’ll say it again, I’m not a very good baker.
 Baking really pushes me out of my comfort zone as it doesn’t really allow for room to “wing it”…and I’m definitely a “wing it” kind of person in the kitch.

 Most often, if I try to wing it with baking I end up with a massive fail…but once in a while, on a very rare and glorious occasion, winging it turns into a baking success.
 This chocolate banana loaf recipe is my wing it baking success, and you guys, it’s a pretty delicious success.

 I had been craving banana zucchini bread for a while as I haven’t had it in ages and I finally had some browning bananas on the counter that needed to be used.
-Bananas go like hotcakes in our house as myself, my hubby, and Hemsley are all big banana fans, so it’s not often that we end up with spotted bananas left on the counter (plus, I usually won’t touch them after the perfect level 3 stage – see what I mean here)
+Bananas go like hotcakes in our house as myself, my hubby, and Hemsley are all big banana fans, so it’s not often that we end up with spotted bananas left on the counter.

 Using this tasty gluten free banana muffin recipe I found in the blogosphere for inspiration, I went to work to make a delicious banana zucchini loaf.
 I had decided that I didn’t want just plain banana zucchini.
 I wanted to add in chocolate and see if I could make use of the perfectly ripe avocados I had as well.

 This is where the “winging it” came in.
 I took Amanda’s muffin recipe and swapped out oats for a mix of gluten-free flour and brown rice flour, flaxseeds for chia seeds, added in cocao powder, mashed avocado, and almond milk, adjusted some of the other measurements, then poured the batter into a loaf pan…and crossed my fingers.